jiankuang/IBM/IGC.md

 # Other Assets
 ## Labels
-* A text string used to group a set of terms together
+* A text string used to group a set of terms together.
-* Created by an IGC administrator
+* Created by an IGC administrator.
 * Can be applied to assets by any IGC user with authoring authorization.
+* Label modification doesn't go through Workflow.

 ## Collections
+* A **Collection** is a group of differnet types of assets that are brought together for analysis or for a common business context.
 * We can add both business glossary and information assets even collections into collection.
 * Collection can have multiple owners.
 * Collection can have multiple child collections.